 Identify valves in main and branch piping with tags.

 Identify piping, concealed or exposed, with plastic pipe markers and plastic tape pipe markers.
-Use tags on piping 3/4 inch (20 mm) diameter and smaller.
+Use tags on piping 3/4 inch diameter and smaller.
 Identify service, flow direction, and pressure.
 Install in clear view and align with axis of piping.
-Locate identification not to exceed 20 feet (6 m) on straight runs including risers and drops, adjacent to each valve and tee, at each side of penetration of structure or enclosure, and at each obstruction.
+Locate identification not to exceed 20 feet on straight runs including risers and drops, adjacent to each valve and tee, at each side of penetration of structure or enclosure, and at each obstruction.

 Locate pipe labels where piping is exposed or above accessible ceilings in finished spaces; machine rooms; accessible maintenance spaces such as shafts, tunnels, and plenums; and exterior exposed locations as follows: